colin4554/stocks/README.md

 TODO:
 - anything listed in python
+- rss reader for edgar files (or any SEC filings)
 - make things into different scripts (initialization function when returned database is [], etc.)